DOAGenesys/GC-Open-Social-Bluesky/README.md

 1.  **Define Agent Command:** Ensure your middleware is configured to recognize a command like `!like`.
 2.  **Send Command:** While handling an active interaction (from Test 1), have the agent send the message `!like` as a response.
 3.  **Verify Action:** Check the original post on Bluesky.
 The integrated account (`mycompany.bsky.social`) should have now "liked" that post.

+## External Contacts Integration

+When `ENABLE_EXTERNAL_CONTACTS=true`, the middleware automatically creates and manages external contacts in Genesys Cloud:

+- **Individual Tracking**: Each unique Bluesky user gets their own external contact profile based on their Bluesky DID (Decentralized Identifier)
+- **Profile Data**: Stores the user's display name, handle, and Bluesky DID for identification
+- **Customer History**: Links all posts from the same user to their contact profile for better customer service context and conversation history
+- **Automatic Management**: Creates new contacts when first encountered, updates existing contacts if profile information changes
+- **Optional Feature**: Set `ENABLE_EXTERNAL_CONTACTS=false` to skip contact creation entirely and only process messages without customer tracking

+This feature is useful for customer service teams who want to:
+- Track interaction history with specific users across multiple posts and conversations
+- Build customer profiles and context for better service delivery
+- Identify repeat customers or frequent posters
+- Maintain continuity in customer relationships across different service interactions

+**Note**: Each Bluesky user is uniquely identified by their DID (not their handle), ensuring accurate tracking even if users change their display names or handles.